 New students typically open a local bank account.
 For convenience only, we offer a list of banks with offices near the Brown campus.

-Ph.D. students with stipends will need to complete an I-9 form at the Graduate School (47 George St), and fill out a state W-4 form at the Payroll Office (Brown Office Building, 2nd Floor, 164 Angell St).
+Ph.D. students with stipends will need to complete an I-9 form at Human Resources (Brown Office Building, 3rd floor, 164 Angell St.), and fill out a state W-4 form at the Payroll Office (Brown Office Building, 2nd Floor, 164 Angell St).
 The online Workday system can be used to complete the federal W-4 and direct deposit forms.

 Most graduate students live off-campus in the neighborhoods surrounding Brown, but limited near- campus housing is available.
 The Housing webpage in our Admitted Students Guide offers some helpful links to connect you with on and off campus options.

 If you are considering becoming a Rhode Island resident, you must register your vehicle within 30 days of moving to the state.
 Proof of auto insurance is required in Rhode Island.
 For further information on vehicle registration, visit the Division of Motor Vehicles website.

 If you drive a vehicle and plan to establish residency in Rhode Island, you must obtain a Rhode Island driver’s license within 30 days of your arrival in Providence.
 For Division of Motor Vehicle locations and information, visit the Division of Motor Vehicles website.

 To register to vote, U.S. citizens must be at least 16 years of age (18 years of age to vote on Election Day) and a legal resident of Rhode Island.
 For further information on registering to vote, please visit the State of Rhode Island Board of Elections website.